In this article...

-In this article we will explain what happens at a pretrial settlement conference in Illinois.
-We will answer the questions, “what is a pretrial settlement conference?”, “at what stage in a case does a pretrial settlement conference occur?”, “what is the purpose of a pretrial settlement conference?”, and “what is the difference between a pretrial settlement conference and mediation?”
+In this article, we will explain what happens at a pretrial settlement conference in Illinois.
+We will answer the question, “what is a pretrial settlement conference?”, “at what stage in a case does a pretrial settlement conference occur?”, “What is the purpose of a pretrial settlement conference?” and “what is the difference between a pretrial settlement conference and mediation?”
 We will also explain what to expect from a pretrial settlement conference.

-Once the judge has heard each attorney’s position, he or she will generally speak separately to each party with the party’s attorney present.
-The judge will usually point out the weaknesses in the case of the party to whom he or she is speaking in an attempt to discourage that party from going to trial.
-The judge will often tell each party what he or she believes to be a reasonable settlement and find out if either party is willing to move from their original settlement positions.
+Once the judge has heard each attorney’s position, they will generally speak separately to each party with the party’s attorney present.
+The judge will usually point out the weaknesses in the case of the party to whom they are speaking in an attempt to discourage that party from going to trial.
+The judge will often tell each party what they believe to be a reasonable settlement and find out if either party is willing to move from their original settlement positions.